yochiyochirb/vimrc/README.md

 - `<Leader>ufp` : to "unite" find files in the project (e.g. for files in git repository)
 - `<Leader>ugp` : to "unite" grep files in the project (e.g. from files in git repository)

+For more information, visit https://github.com/Shougo/unite.vim or `:help unite`.

 ### unite-rails

+unite-rails is a unite plugin for rails.

 A few things at least you have to know about unite-rails are: